-Shoes made out of trash.
-We wanted to state that anyone can make their own shoes made out of simple, easily accessible components.
+Shoes made out of of simple, easily accessible components.
 To create the final sole we tested numerous adhesives, both synthetic and organic.
 The final sole is made of sawdust, gelatine and vinegar.
 To create a shoe you simply add an unused sock while the pulp is still moist.

 Team: Emilia Omilianowicz, Ada Lozynska